 The Minnesota Association of Development Organizations (MADO) has identified four cornerstones for strong and healthy communities: Human Capital, Economic Competitiveness, Community Resources, and Foundational Assests.
-By investing in the four cornerstones, Vergas can create the conditions necessary for a successful economy resilient enough to withstand future challenges.
+By investing in the four cornerstones, rural communities create the conditions necessary for a successful economy resilient enough to withstand the challenges of the 21st century.